ReadyMade Garments Trading License in Dubai

 Setup Costs and Steps

-The cost of obtaining a ReadyMade Garments Trading Licence at Dubai South Business Hub Free Zone varies depending on the package selected, the office or flexi-desk requirement, and visa allocations.
-Typically, a free zone trading licence in Dubai starts from around AED 12,000 to AED 20,000 per year, inclusive of registration fees.
+The cost of obtaining a ReadyMade Garments Trading License at Dubai South Business Hub Free Zone varies depending on the package selected, the office or flexi-desk requirement, and visa allocations.
+Typically, a free zone trading license in Dubai starts from around AED 12,000 to AED 20,000 per year, inclusive of registration fees.
 Additional costs may apply for visa processing, establishment cards, and physical or virtual office arrangements.

 General Setup Process